jas31415/prisma/README.md

 - [ ] **Interface:** Create an elegant user interface with which Prisma's components can be used by a developer.

 Wherever this goes, Prisma should be loud and proud about its connections to queer spaces.

+## For Developers
+Here are the instructions for building and compiling this project.
+Prisma uses the **g++ compiler** along with **Make**.
+If you are using VSCode, using the Makefile Tools plugin, or whatever tool you fancy for it.
+Use default configuration, "main" as build target, and "main" as launch target.
+>[!NOTE]
+> If these instructions are unclear or contain an error, please [submit an issue](https://github.com/jas31415/prisma/issues/new) detailing the issue and the relevant information.

 ## License
 Prisma is licensed under the MIT License: